-Lyttelton Port Company is discussing bookings with cruise ship operators.
+Lyttleton Port Company is discussing bookings with cruise ship operators.
 A cruise ship schedule for the 2020/2021 season will be available in the next year.

 Yes, in relation to any complaints where there is a potential breach of the Resource Management (Marine Pollution) Regulations 1998.

 Environment Canterbury monitors air quality.
-Environment Canterbury has conducted detailed studies of air quality at Lyttlelton and found that air quality is comfortably within World Health Organisation and national guidelines – despite significantly greater shipping, rail, and road traffic.
+Environment Canterbury has conducted detailed studies of air quality at Lyttleton and found that air quality is comfortably within World Health Organisation and national guidelines – despite significantly greater shipping, rail, and road traffic.
 Given this, we can be confident there are no issues with air quality in Akaroa from cruise ships.